Created by Michael Avallone (1925-1999)

 According to his son, David, "From the flyer that I've seen, I always thought THE WINDUP was a one-shot thirteen episode Ed Noon radio series.
 I've never heard of the show outside of the context of Ed Noon.
 The ad had a publicity picture of Morris with the line "hear Chester Morris as Private Eye Ed Noon in THE WINDUP!"
 Avallone later adapted his scripts for his 1978 kid's book, Ed Noon's 5-Minute Mysteries.

-The Official Michael Avallone Web Page, now unfortunately missing in action.
+The Official Michael Avallone Web Page.
 The "Mouse Auditorium" was Ed Noon's nickname for his New York office.

 Respectfully submitted by Kevin Burton Smith.
-A very special thanks to David Avallone for his help.
+A very special thanks to David Avallone for all his help.